 First Gas is the Liable Party;

-First Gas is liable to the Interconnected Party and/or one or more third parties under any other interconnection agreement, any TSA and/or any Supplementary Agreement (each such agreement being a Coincident Agreement); and
+First Gas is liable to the Interconnected Party and/or one or more third parties under any other interconnection agreement, any TSA and/or any Supplementary Agreement or Existing Supplementary Agreement (each a Coincident Agreement); and

 the sum of First Gas’ liability to the Interconnected Party and to any and all third parties before the application of any monetary caps (the Apparent Liability) exceeds the relevant Capped Amount,

-then the maximum liability of First Gas to the Interconnected Party under this Agreement and/or all Coincident Agreements shall be reduced to an amount determined and notified to the Interconnected Party by First Gas (acting reasonably), which amount shall reflect the proportion that First Gas’ liability to the Interconnected Party bears to the Apparent Liability taking into account any differences between the respective monetary caps under this Agreement and/or all Coincident Agreements.
+then the maximum aggregate liability of First Gas to the Other Party shall be reduced to an amount determined and notified to the Other Party by First Gas, which amount shall reflect the proportion that First Gas’ liability to the Other Party bears to the Apparent Liability taking into account any differences between the respective monetary caps under this Agreement and/or all Coincident Agreements.
 For the avoidance of doubt, First Gas’ aggregated liability to the Interconnected Party together with its liability under all Coincident Agreements shall not exceed the Capped Amount.